tom-howard/ros2/docs/course/part5.md

 ## What is a ROS Action?

-In this Exercise we launched an action server and then called it from the command-line using the `ros2 action send_goal` sub-command.
-Using the `-f` flag we were able to ask the server to provide us with *real-time feedback* on how it was getting on (in **TERMINAL 3**).
-In the same way as a ROS Service, the action also provided us with a **result** once the task had been completed. **Feedback** is one of the key features that differentiates a ROS Action from a ROS Service: An Action Server provides **feedback** messages at regular intervals whilst performing an action and working towards its **goal**.
+In the above exercise we launched an action server and then called it from the command-line using the `ros2 action send_goal` sub-command.
+In the same way as a ROS Service, the action also provided us with a **result** once the task had been completed.

+Using the `-f` flag we were able to ask the server to provide us with *real-time feedback* on how it was getting on (in **TERMINAL 3**).  **Feedback** is one of the key features that differentiates a ROS Action from a ROS Service: An Action Server provides **feedback** at regular intervals whilst working towards its **goal**.
 Another feature of ROS Actions is that they can be *cancelled* part-way through (which we'll play around with shortly).

 <figure markdown>
   ![](./part5/action_interface.png){width=400px}
 </figure>

 Ultimately, Actions use a combination of both Topic- *and* Service-based communication, to create a more advanced messaging protocol.
-Due to the provision of *feedback* and the ability to *cancel* a process part-way through, Actions are designed to be used for **longer running tasks**.
-You can read more about Actions in [the official ROS 2 documentation here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html){target="_blank"} (which also includes a nice animation to explain how they work).
+Building on ROS Services, *Actions* are designed to be used for **longer running tasks**, due to the provision of *feedback* and the ability to *cancel* a process part-way through.
+You can read more about Actions in [the official ROS 2 documentation here](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html){target="_blank"} (which also includes a nice animation to explain how they work).

 ### The Format of Action Interfaces